royshum93/RocketWar/README.md

 # Run the Project
 1. git clone https://github.com/royshum93/RocketWar.git
 2. cd RocketWar
-3. npm install
+3. npm run build && npm start
-4. node server.js
 5. if there is error, try modify config.json ("PORT": 80) to other ports for listening